zener90818/onnxruntime/onnxruntime/core/flatbuffers/schema/README.md

 Initial support for FlatBuffers that includes Model support.
 Graph support including Attributes, Tensors, Tensor Sequences, Maps and Sequences.
 Constant initializers are also supported.
 Constant nodes are converted to constant initializers in the ORT format.

 ## Version 2.
-Support for sparse initialiers.
-Sparse intializers are stored within ORT FlatBuffers format, which includes sparse initializers converted from Constant node attribute.
+Support for sparse initializers.
+Sparse intializers are stored within ORT FlatBuffers format, which includes sparse initializers converted from a Constant node attribute.

 ## Version 3.
 Support for storing `graph_doc_string` field in Model (ORT FlatBuffers format).